funilrys/tivilsta/README.md

 broad and powerful as it will fetch the
-[IANA Root Zone Database](https://www.iana.org/domains/root/db) and the [Public Suffix List](https://publicsuffix.org/) to build a set of rules with all possible TDL or extensions - if you prefer.
+[IANA Root Zone Database](https://www.iana.org/domains/root/db) and the [Public Suffix List](https://publicsuffix.org/) to build a set of rules with all possible gTLDs or extensions - if you prefer.

 ```
 RZD example
 ```

-In this example, any subject matching `example.[TLD]` will be whitelisted.
+In this example, any subject matching `example.[gTLD]` will be whitelisted.

 # Usage & Examples